jeswr/build-logic-statement-ts/SECURITY.md

 ## Reporting a Vulnerability

-To report a vunerability send an email to [jesse.wright@anu.edu.au](jesse.wright@anu.edu.au) with subject "Vunerability Report: Simplify-logic-statement-ts"
+To report a vunerability send an email to [jesse.wright@anu.edu.au](jesse.wright@anu.edu.au) with subject "Vunerability Report: Build-logic-statement-ts"